zozobalogh0817/merger_documentation/usage.md

 ![structure_extracted_folder](https://user-images.githubusercontent.com/67690333/166435722-a25dc425-7c6a-4dfc-8b8a-4acd6b3ea16d.png)

-From here we just simply need to run the `Merger@0.0.2.exe`
+If extraction was successfull you can now run the `Merger@0.0.2.exe`

-What will leads us to the application.
+That will lead us to the application itself.

 ![application](https://user-images.githubusercontent.com/67690333/166435949-39a3b5c5-6494-4c1b-8d00-2eca7c56dc0d.png)

 ## The application segments
-If we go from top to buttom there is three segment in the application
+There are three segments in the application

 ### The first
 The soruce file selection and basic settings